krussll/howtoplaysport/_posts/best-lawn-bowl-grips.md

 You know when you are holding your bowl in the correct Scoop grip when you can see your thumb and index finger in a "C" shape along the grip of the bowl.

 ### Pros and Cons of the Scoop grip

+The Scoop grip is a get all-round grip.
+It offers alot of the benefits of the claw grip - as the bowl is held by the tips of your fingers, abut is also offers the extra security by having the palm of your hand in contact with the bowl.

+As with many "all-round" options, the Scoop grip offers only some of the benefit of the Claw and Cradle grips.

 ## How to choose which technique to use